rhelmer/status/README.md

 TODO
 ===============
+- file bug for armen/ted for uploading XPIs as part of build
 - get loop prototype ready for review
     - mbanner to review code changes
     - get try test run for jgriffin to review